nens/threedi-network-analyst/README.md

 #### Start and end time (s)

 ### Target Nodes section
-This section offers you three different ways to select the target nodes for which to compute the upstream and downstream areas.
+The tool allows you to select target nodes (the nodes for which to compute the upstream and downstream areas) in three different ways.

 #### Click on canvas
 #### Catchment for selected nodes